yafenlin163-code/inoa-sertoli-developmental-projection/README.md

 Developmental-reference projection reveals an immature-like, stress-biased Sertoli-cell state in idiopathic non-obstructive azoospermia.

+## License

+The code in this repository is released under the MIT License.
+Public datasets, third-party software and external resources remain subject to their original access terms and licenses.

 ## Contact

 For questions about this repository, please contact the corresponding author listed in the manuscript.